 A word of caution!

-Attorneys need to scrutinize the expert’s qualifications to avoid being bamboozled.
-I have seen very competent attorneys – but in my opinion somewhat naïve – duped into believing that they have hired a qualified animal behaviorist when in fact they have not.
-Attorneys need carefully examine the kind of certification an expert has and from where it was obtained.
-Attorneys need to carefully look at the expert’s educational background.
-However, some attorneys may overlook these points in an effort to retain any California animal behavior expert who tells them what they want to hear.
+In sum, attorneys need to scrutinize the expert’s qualifications to avoid being bamboozled.
+I have seen competent attorneys duped into believing that they have hired a qualified expert when they have not.
+Attorneys need to carefully look at the expert’s educational background and qualifications.
+Attorneys, in the need to get things done quickly, may overlook the above-mentioned points in an effort to retain any animal behavior expert who tells them what they want to hear.